 External suspensions remove the student from the educational setting for specified number of days.
-Students are not allowed on school district property without permission of the school (to retrieve homework or talk to a teacher).
+Students are not allowed on school district property without permission of the school.
 They may not attend any district activities until their next day of attendance.
 Any work assigned is expected to be handed in when they return.